aegas002/solar_logic/README.md

 # solar_logic
-## Logical arduino code for portable solar generator project
+## Logical code for portable solar generator (nano, uno, SAMN board, etc..)

 Before starting make sure you have the correct operating system in use.
 I listed a recommended compliers to use depending on what operating system you are using.